 Day 4 – Petra & Hiking Trails

-It’s advisable to start early if you are planning to squeeze in some trails whilst your visit and don’t forget to pack something to eat as there are limited options inside Petra.
-Here are some popular trails that you can do, all the trails start from the visitor center –
+It is advisable to start early if you are planning to squeeze in some trails whilst your visit and don’t forget to pack something to eat as there are limited options inside Petra.
+Here are some popular trails that you can do, all the trails start from the visitor center of Petra-

 - Main Trail

 - The High Palace of Sacrifice Trail

 We started the day early and visited Petra again in the first half and after having an early lunch (11:30 AM) we drove towards Wadi Rum to spend the night in the Desert.
 Try reaching Wadi Rum before 2:30 PM.

 Wadi Rum is known as the valley of the moon.
 Famous for its red-pink sands, stunning natural arches and mountains, and prehistoric rock engravings.
 We stayed in Wadi Rum just for one night and unfortunately missed the sunset tour but we did opt for the sunrise tour which was magical.
 The place where we stayed was not as luxurious one like the other camps in Wadi Rum but the location was quite good.
 If there is one thing that we would love to change from our Jordan road trip itinerary, it would definitely be our stay at Wadi Rum.
 The food was ok and there was no performance or activities planned like other camps.
 There are other good luxury camps to stay like Martian Bubble Tents and Bubble Hotel, we highly recommend to consider staying in one of these if the budget is not a concern.

 - Sunset or Sunrise Tours that cover places like